This site was created at His request and is dedicated to His Teachings.

 Yama and Niyama

-These terms are translated as effort and relaxation or exertion and rest.
-This stage consists in mastering fundamental ethical and psycho-hygienic rules of a spiritual seeker’s life.
+These terms are translated as “effort and relaxation” or “exertion and rest”.
+This stage consists in mastering fundamental ethical and psycho-hygienic rules of spiritual seeker’s life.

-This also includes the principles of ethically correct nutrition and, which is no less important, getting rid of coarse emotions, which are the result of ill thoughts and often lead to rude words and actions.
+This also includes the principles of ethically correct nutrition that we have discussed above and, what is no less important, getting rid of coarse emotions, which are the result of ill thoughts and often lead to rude words and actions.

-One can make ethical mistakes, including crimes, as a result of either ignorance, lack of understanding of the universal order and of one’s own place and role in it, or out of indulging in the emotions of spite, condemnation, resentment, anxiety, fear, etc., which are vicious manifestations of the lower self.
+We can make ethical mistakes, including crimes, as a result of either our ignorance, lack of understanding of the universal order and of our place and role in it, or as a result of our indulging in emotions of spite, condemnation, jealousy, resentment, anxiety, despair, fear, etc, which are manifestations of our “sticking out” lower self.

-Yet, there are cases where one cannot tell the truth, because this can harm someone.
-In such instances, it is better to evade answering the question…
+However, there are cases, where we cannot tell the truth, because this will harm someone.
+In such instances it is better to evade answering the question…

-By lying, one becomes a sinner before God and a captive to one’s own lies before people, since he or she will have to apprehend a disclosure and to live in anxiety, instead of the state of steadfast pure peace.
+But if we lie, we become sinners before God and captives to our lies before people, since we will have to apprehend a disclosure and to live in anxiety, instead of the state of steadfast pure peace.

 The third rule is asteya — non-covetousness, renunciation of the desire to possess something that belongs to someone else.
-One should totally concentrate on the cognition of God.
-Craving for material objects, especially those belonging to others, is an utter perversion of the true orientation of consciousness, which at the same time leads to harming other people.
+We have to be totally concentrated on the cognition of God!
+Craving for material objects, especially those belonging to others, is an utter perversion of the true orientation of the consciousness, which at the same time leads to harming other people.

-The fourth rule is aparigraha — limiting one’s possessions to necessary things.
-Unnecessary things only distract our attention from the essential: from being focused on attaining Mergence with the Creator.
+The fourth rule is aparigraha — limiting possessions to necessary things.
+Unnecessary things only distract our attention from the essential: from being focused on attaining the state of Mergence with the Creator.

-Brahmacharya — the fifth rule — literally means “walking the path of Brahman (the Holy Spirit)”.
+Brahmacharya — the fifth rule — literally means “acting in Brahman (Holy Spirit)”.
 This implies renunciation of worldly desires (except for attending to elementary needs of the body) and redirection of the attention toward God, searching for Him first with the mind and then — with the developed consciousness.

-This rule implies sincere renunciation of seeking worldly fame and honors, accumulating things which are unnecessary in the world of Brahman, and embellishment of the body.
+This rule implies sincere renunciation of seeking worldly fame and honors, accumulating the things that are unnecessary in the world of Brahman, and embellishment of the body.

-Some people interpret the Brahmacharya rule only as celibacy (sexual abstinence).
+Some people interpret Brahmacharya rule only as celibacy (sexual abstinence).
 But this is too narrow of an interpretation.
-Besides this, sexual continence is even unnecessary provided spiritual attitude toward sex.
-On the contrary, celibacy can lead to prostatitis in men, energetic “fading” of women and result in consciousness growing “callous” — in both.
-Such continence really does not contribute to progress on the spiritual Path.
+Besides this, sexual continence is even unnecessary provided that one regards sex as a spiritual act.
+On the contrary, celibacy can lead to prostatitis in men, energetic “fading” of women, and result in the consciousness growing “callous” — in both.
+It really does not contribute to progress on the spiritual Path.
 What is important is not abstaining from sex, but freeing oneself from being obsessed with it and from sexual contacts with inadequate partners.

 The sixth rule is saucha — maintaining purity of the body.
-The main thing here is to wash the whole body with warm or hot water and with soap — daily, if possible.
-This cleans the skin from deposits of perspiration salts, which upset the normal functioning of the whole organism.
+The main thing here is washing the whole body with warm or hot water and with soap — daily, if possible.
+This cleans the skin from deposits of perspiration salts, which upset normal functioning of the whole organism.
+Let us remember what we feel after taking a good bath, especially if we have not washed the body before that for a long time!
+This is the state of comfort that we can and should create for ourselves every day by washing the body in the morning.

 Saucha also implies brushing the teeth and so on.

-There are also special therapeutic saucha techniques, such as enema or an abstersion of the nose and of the nasopharynx by drawing in salted water.
-There is no reason for using them regularly, though.
+There are also special therapeutic saucha techniques, such as abstersion of the nose and of the nasopharynx by drawing in salted water.
+There is no reason for using them regularly, but they can be effective for treating chronic rhinitis.

-The eighth rule — santosha — consists in constant maintaining a positive emotional attitude.
-If we feel the presence of the Lord and devote the life to Him totally, if we do not act out of self-interest, if we know that He is constantly watching all, leading all, teaching all, that He creates difficulties so that we could learn and then He Himself helps us to find solutions to the problems — why would we not live in the state of permanent joy?
+The eight rule — santosha — consists in the constant maintaining of a positive emotional attitude.
+If we feel presence of the Lord and devote our lives to Him totally, if we do not act out of self-interest, if we know that He is constantly watching us, leading us, teaching us, that He creates difficulties for us so that we could learn and then Himself helps us to find solutions to the problems — why would we not live in a permanent joy?

-The ninth rule is svadhyana — philosophical discussions, conversations, and readings that make for a thorough comprehension of the meaning of our lives and of the Path to Perfection.
+The ninth rule is svadhyana — philosophical discussions, conversations, and readings that make for a thorough comprehension of the meaning of life and of the Path to Perfection.

-“Fix your mind on Me…” — thus Avatar Krishna defined in the Bhagavad Gita the first steps that man should take on the Path to God.
+“Fix your mind on Me…” — this is how Krishna defined the first steps that man has to take on the Path to God.

-The tenth rule — tapas — implies any kinds of self-restraint and self-constraint for the sake of overcoming one’s own vices.
-Among other things, tapas teaches us spiritual discipline as well as to follow the principle “it must be done!” as opposed to the principle “I do only that what I want!”
+The tenth rule — tapas — implies any kinds of self-restraint and self-constraint for the sake of overcoming our vices.
+Among other things, tapas teaches us a spiritual discipline as well as to follow the principle “it must be done!” as opposed to “I do only what I want!”.

 The eleventh rule is Ishvarapranidhana.
-This implies feeling that everything existing is pervaded with the Consciousness of the Creator (Ishvara), feeling His constant presence everywhere, seeing Him as a Teacher and Witness of everything that I do and that happens to me.
+This implies feeling that everything that exists is pervaded with the Consciousness of the Creator (Ishvara), feeling of His constant presence inside and outside the body, bodies of other people and material objects, seeing Him as the Teacher and a Witness of everything that one does and that happens to one.

 There are also four very important rules: